 Ten years ago, I dreamt anything that my parents wanted me to dream of.
 I was thinking of becoming a medical doctor like my father wanted my twin sister and myself to become.
 I do not really think I was given freedom of choice to think about something else haha.
 May be if I did, I was not confident enough to say it and stand by it.
 Not ten years ago but definitely now.

 Ten years ago, I was not on social media.
 I joined the year after starting with Facebook but it was very much monitored by my older brother.
 I did not have a phone either and if any friend wanted to contact me, I would give them my mum’s number.
 It never really bothered me to be honest.
-What will I have used the phone for to start with.
+What will I have used the phone for to start off with?
 I was still a child in love with Disney Channel.
 I would distract myself with swimming and tennis lessons in the summer.
 Please what was iPhone?
 MacBook?
 Social Media?

 Ten years ago, I had a secret admirer.
 He would write me love letters every time I left my school desk for any reason.
 I never really got to know who that was till date.
 I never told anyone except my best friend at the time who knew about it.
 I was so scared of my twin sister finding out or just anyone else.
+I was embarrassed lol.
 I tried to personally find out who this person was but eventually gave up.

 Ten years ago, I did not really take God seriously.
 Not that I refused to have him in my life, but I did not understand who God is.
 I heard about him so much and had a lot of questions which I did not really explore.
 I just knew what was good and what was bad nothing more.
 It was not deep at all then.
 I did not try to know Him more.
 I was just comfortable with the fact that there is an Almighty God.